GNSS Corrections for Unmanned Vehicles and Autonomous Systems

 Embedded and Offline Corrections

 Embedded corrections use integrated modules to apply corrections without continuous connectivity.
-Offline correction techniques apply post-mission via recorded GNSS data.
+Offline correction techniques are applied post-mission using recorded GNSS data.

 Applications: